 C15H13NO3 • C4H11NO3

 Ketorolac tromethamine is a racemic mixture of [-]S and [+]R ketorolac tromethamine.
 Ketorolac tromethamine may exist in three crystal forms.
 All forms are equally soluble in water.
 Ketorolac tromethamine has a pKa of 3.5 and an n-octanol/water partition coefficient of 0.26.
 The molecular weight of ketorolac tromethamine is 376.40.

-Ketorolac Tromethamine Injection, USP is available for intravenous (IV) or intramuscular (IM) administration as: 15 mg in 1 mL (1.5%) and 30 mg in 1 mL (3%) in sterile solution; 60 mg in 2 mL (3%) of ketorolac tromethamine in sterile solution is available for intramuscular administration only.
-The solutions contain 10% (w/v) alcohol, USP, and 6.68 mg, 4.35 mg, and 8.70 mg, respectively, of sodium chloride in sterile water.
-The pH range is 6.9 to 7.9 and is adjusted with sodium hydroxide and/or hydrochloric acid.
+Ketorolac Tromethamine Injection, USP is available for intravenous (IV) or intramuscular (IM) administration as: 30 mg in 1 mL (3%) in sterile solution.
+The solution contains 10% (w/v) alcohol and 4.35 mg of sodium chloride in sterile water.
+The pH range is 6.9 to 7.9 and is adjusted with sodium hydroxide and/or hydrochloric acid, and the solutions are packaged with nitrogen.
 The sterile solutions are clear and slightly yellow in color.